vexzyyx/Vocabulary-trainer/README.md

 # Vocabulary Trainer
-You can learn vocabulary alot easier with this program without paying shit.
+You can learn vocabulary alot easier with this program without paying shit